JDLabOrg/IUManual-EN/wordpress_category.rst

 .. image:: resource/wordpress/iu_manual_wordpress_category_label.png

 * Prints a category of the Category widget's parent Article.
-* Works well only when inserted under an Article widget.
+* Works well only under an Article widget.

 ------------